AmeeraAlmomani/FPGA_PARALLEL_CONVOLUTION/README.md

 # FPGA_PARALLEL_CONVOLUTION
-Source code for the paper: Scalable FPGA-Accelerated Image Convolution for AI-Driven Image Processing: A Parallel Processing Approach with Customizable FPGA Platforms
+Source code for the paper: Combining FPGA parallelism and machine learning for efficient image convolution Ameera Almomani, Doa’a Aloqoul and Abedalmuhdi Almomany*

 ---